Analysis | Congress isn’t as clueless about Facebook as it seems

 But a closer look at the context reveals that neither Blumenthal’s blooper nor Hatch’s howler was quite what it seemed at first blush.
 Both senators had made remarks earlier in their respective hearings in which they displayed a solid grasp of the concepts they later appeared to mangle.

 More broadly, key members of Congress — and the policy staffers who advise them — have quietly grown more sophisticated in their understanding of Internet platforms over the years, tech policy experts say.
-As the Senate Commerce subcommittee that Blumenthal chairs prepares to dig in on Facebook again Tuesday, hosting whistleblower Frances Haugen after she came forward on CBS’ 60 Minutes on Sunday night, anyone who tunes in expecting a cringe-fest might be surprised.
+As the Senate Commerce subcommittee that Blumenthal chairs prepares to dig in on Facebook again Tuesday, hosting whistleblower Frances Haugen after she came forward on CBS’s “60 Minutes” on Sunday night, anyone who tunes in expecting a cringe-fest might be surprised.

 “Though mocking Congress makes good copy, today’s members are light-years ahead of where they were a decade ago in terms of understanding the Internet,” said Alan Davidson, a senior adviser at the nonprofit Mozilla Foundation who has worked for both Google and the Commerce Department.